A new and somewhat surprising candidate to be Pennsylvania’s second legal online poker room has emerged, GGPoker.

 Not much is known about partypoker-BetMGM’s poker plans, but the PCGB confirmed to PokerFuse that no soft launch had been scheduled for the partypoker US Network.

 There are incentives to launching a legal online poker room in Pennsylvania beyond taking advantage of the nation’s fifth-most populous market of nearly 13 million residents.
 A recent court ruling dealing with the interpretation of the Wire Act has eased concerns about interstate online poker networks.
-On top of that, Michigan online poker is up and running, doing so with an allowance for interstate online poker written right into the word of law.
+On top of that, Michigan online poker sites are up and running, doing so with an allowance for interstate online poker written right into the word of law.

 With a population of 10 million, Michigan is a solid online poker market.
 Right out of the gate, it has overtaken its online poker peers as the most trafficked legal online poker market in the US.
 The expectation is Michigan and Pennsylvania will join New Jersey, Nevada, and Delaware in the Multi-State Internet Gaming Agreement (MSIGA), creating an even bigger and more desirable market for its players.